gilesknap/pico-xmas/README.md

 - With a pico project open you should automatically get a terminal linked to the pico when you plug it in to USB.
-- To upload the project to your pico or execute a single file use right click in the project explorer.
-You will see two new options 'Run Current File' and 'Upload Project'
+- To upload the project to your pico or execute right click on the 'pico-xmas' project folder in the explorer (pane to the left of the screen )and select 'Upload project to the Pico'.
-- To start your own new project ctrl-shift-P -> Pico-W-Go -> Configure Project.

-WARNING: there seems to be a bug with upload hanging when sending lots of files to get around this simply hit ctrl-C while focused on the Terminal Window when you see the upload process stick on a file.
-If you keep this up, all the files will upload OK.
+- To run your code, select the file you want to run and click the '> Run' button on the status bar at the bottom.

-WARNING: occasionally things stop working.
-Usually ctrl-C will help, but when it does not use the Hard Reset function from 'All Commands' on the vscode status bar.
+UPDATE: all issues with uploading code to the Pico seem to have been solved since 2022 and everything works smoothly.
+If the extension does seem to stop working, usually ctrl-C will help, but when it does not use the Hard Reset function from 'All Commands' on the vscode status bar.

 ![image](https://user-images.githubusercontent.com/964827/205357295-423a5b94-c466-457b-9a7d-2a4a2993d984.png)

 I've now broken the README up into the the two separate years: